 - Decorating rocks.
 (See the last photo on the right.)

 Creating your own gifts is great therapy and satisfying.
-Children love to get involved as well and spending this time with your child leaves a lasting memory full of fun..
+Children love to get involved and spending this time with your child leaves a lasting memory full of fun..
 I like to start making Christmas gifts as early as August to avoid the feeling of being rushed at the last minute.
-By starting early I can really enjoy the process.
+By starting early I can really enjoy the season without stress.

 As I said earlier, the purpose of this list is to get you thinking; to connect you to your own interests, activities, hobbies and talents.
-The next step will show you how to turn your hobby or talent into a gift.
+The next step will teach you how to turn your hobby or talent into a lovely, unique, gift.

 Instructions For Recording From Your Computer

 There are several recording software programs available to help the beginner put out a decent vocal recording.
 Meanwhile, the following link provides a step-by-step for Microsoft users.
 It's free on all versions of Windows.
 You can edit and playback your recording.

 The sound of your voice is unique.
 It is endearing and vibrant to those who love and admire you.
 A recording of your voice is personal, heart-warming and can be saved and passed down to generations.

 What I wouldn't give to hear my grandparents voices.
 Today my most priceless possession is a cassette tape that holds the voice of my son Todd.
 Never imagining that cancer would one day claim his life, I was wise enough to hold on to this recording.

 You are giving a treasure without measure when you give the gift of your voice.
 Consider the following options:

 - Record a reading of poetry.
 It can be your own, or one of the classics.
 You have many choices.